The Illusive Last Generation

 The

-usual excuse is that Jesus said we could not know the “precise day and hour,”
+usual explanation is that Jesus said we could not know the “precise day and hour,”

 but we can know the general “season” of his return.
 Yes, well, Jesus also said “it

 is not for you to know times or seasons,” plural.
-And he did, in fact,
+He did, in fact,

 Such loopholes are necessary for the prophetic game to work.
-If the words of Jesus are taken at face value, no one can presume to know whether we are the “last generation,” and the whole moneymaking house of cards collapses.
+If the words of Jesus are taken at face value, no one can presume to know whether they are part of the “last generation,” and the whole moneymaking house of cards collapses.

-Scripture has not failed, and Bible prophecy is reliable.
+In reality, Scripture has not failed, and Bible prophecy remains reliable.
 The proliferation of

 deceivers, deceit, and apostasy in the contemporary church validates its many

-Ironically, its very existence validates the many New Testament warnings about deceivers
+warnings about future deception.
+In contrast, not only has the Prophecy Industry failed, its very existence validates New Testament warnings about deceivers

 proliferating in the last days.